DamnWidget/anaconda/README.md

 #### Autoformat PEP8 Errors

 Anaconda supports the [AutoPEP8](https://github.com/hhatto/autopep8) tool and its integrated as part of the plugin itself.
 You can reformat your files to follow PEP8 automatically using the command palette `Anaconda: Autoformat PEP8 Errors` or the same option in the contextual menu.
-Of course this operation is performed asynchronous.
+Of course this operation is performed asynchronous but it set your current buffer as read only while the operation is performed, a progress bar is shown at the status bar while working.

 Anaconda can fix the following PEP8 errors: